-Special rules apply to the carryback and carryforward of foreign taxes paid or accrued on foreign oil and gas extraction income.
+Special rules apply to the carryback and carryforward of foreign taxes paid or accrued on foreign oil and gas income.
+In addition, special restrictions apply to the carryforward of pre-2009 unused oil and gas extraction taxes to years beginning after 2008.
 See section 907(f).